Understanding Performance Appraisal Types: Can You Share Your Insights?

 4. CRITICAL INCIDENTS METHODS

-In this method of performance appraisal, the evaluator rates the employee on the basis of critical events and how the employee behaved during those incidents.
+In this method of performance appraisal, the evaluator rates the employee based on critical events and how the employee behaved during those incidents.
 It includes both negative and positive points.
-The drawback of this method is that the supervisor has to note down the critical incidents and the employee behaviour as and when they occur.
-5. FIELD REVIEW
+The drawback of this method is that the supervisor has to note down the critical incidents and the employee's behavior as and when they occur.

 In this method, a senior member of the HR department or a training officer discusses and interviews the supervisors to evaluate and rate their respective subordinates.
-A major drawback of this method is that it is a very time consuming method.
-But this method helps to reduce the superiors’ personal bias.
+A major drawback of this method is that it is a very time-consuming method.
+However, this method helps to reduce the superiors' personal bias.

 6. CHECKLIST METHOD

-The rater is given a checklist of the descriptions of the behaviour of the employees on job.
-The checklist contains a list of statements on the basis of which the rater describes the on the job performance of the employees.
+The rater is given a checklist of the descriptions of the behavior of the employees on the job.
+The checklist contains a list of statements on the basis of which the rater describes the on-the-job performance of the employees.

 7. GRAPHIC RATING SCALE

-In this method, an employee’s quality and quantity of work is assessed in a graphic scale indicating different degrees of a particular trait.
-The factors taken into consideration include both the personal characteristics and characteristics related to the on-the-job performance of the employees.
-For example a trait like Job Knowledge may be judged on the range of average, above average, outstanding or unsatisfactory.
+In this method, an employee's quality and quantity of work are assessed on a graphic scale indicating different degrees of a particular trait.
+The factors taken into consideration include both personal characteristics and characteristics related to the on-the-job performance of the employees.
+For example, a trait like Job Knowledge may be judged on the range of average, above average, outstanding, or unsatisfactory.

 8. FORCED DISTRIBUTION

-To eliminate the element of bias from the rater’s ratings, the evaluator is asked to distribute the employees in some fixed categories of ratings like on a normal distribution curve.
-The rater chooses the appropriate fit for the categories on his own discretion.
+To eliminate the element of bias from the rater's ratings, the evaluator is asked to distribute the employees into fixed categories of ratings like on a normal distribution curve.
+The rater chooses the appropriate fit for the categories at his own discretion.

 BEHAVIORALLY ANCHORED RATING SCALES

-Behaviorally Anchored Rating Scales (BARS) is a relatively new technique which combines the graphic rating scale and critical incidents method.
-It consists of predetermined critical areas of job performance or sets of behavioral statements describing important job performance qualities as good or bad (for eg. the qualities like inter-personal relationships, adaptability and reliability, job knowledge etc).
+Behaviorally Anchored Rating Scales (BARS) is a relatively new technique that combines the graphic rating scale and critical incidents method.
+It consists of predetermined critical areas of job performance or sets of behavioral statements describing important job performance qualities as good or bad (for example, qualities like interpersonal relationships, adaptability, reliability, job knowledge, etc.).
 These statements are developed from critical incidents.

-In this method, an employee’s actual job behaviour is judged against the desired behaviour by recording and comparing the behaviour with BARS.
+In this method, an employee's actual job behavior is judged against the desired behavior by recording and comparing the behavior with BARS.
 Developing and practicing BARS requires expert knowledge.

 HUMAN RESOURCE ACCOUNTING METHOD

 Human resources are valuable assets for every organization.
-Human resource accounting method tries to find the relative worth of these assets in the terms of money.
-In this method the performance of the employees is judged in terms of cost and contribution of the employees.
-The cost of employees include all the expenses incurred on them like their compensation, recruitment and selection costs, induction and training costs etc whereas their contribution includes the total value added (in monetary terms).
+The human resource accounting method tries to find the relative worth of these assets in terms of money.
+In this method, the performance of the employees is judged in terms of cost and contribution.
+The cost of employees includes all the expenses incurred on them like their compensation, recruitment and selection costs, induction and training costs, etc., whereas their contribution includes the total value added (in monetary terms).
 The difference between the cost and the contribution will be the performance of the employees.
 Ideally, the contribution of the employees should be greater than the cost incurred on them.

 1 Attachment(s) [Login To View]